paradisetechsoftsolutions/Kubernetes_setup/README.md

 <li><strong>Steps Only For Kubernetes Master VM (kmaster)</strong></li></br>
 <ol>
-<li><strong>All the required packages are installed on both servers.
-Now, it's time to configure Kubernetes Master Node.</strong></li>
+<li>All the required packages are installed on both servers.
+Now, it's time to configure Kubernetes Master Node.</li>
 First, initialize your cluster using its private IP address with the following command:</br>
 </br>